Pre-Professional

 - One semester of statistics (MATH120 Introduction to Statistics)

-- Two semesters of college physics (PHYS151 College Physics I and Lab and PHYS152 College Physics II and Lab)
+- Two semesters of college physics (PHYS151 College Physics I and Lab)